auszynski/Automation-practise/README.md

 # Automation-practise
-Repository about increase basic skills in test automation
+This repository is about improving basic test automation skills The site that is used for the exercises - https://automationexercise.com/test_cases